 If you are injured on the job, or become ill as a result of your job, you may be entitled to benefits from the North Carolina workers’ compensation system.
 In theory, applying for benefits and being approved for those benefits should be simple.
 However, in reality, navigating the workers’ compensation system can a challenge.
 Although you are not required to have an attorney to guide you through the workers’ compensation system, there are a number of reasons why you may need one.
 Consider the following six reasons why:

-1. The application process is complicated.
 Despite the fact that the workers’ compensation system is a no-fault system, navigating the application process can be confusing.
 A wrong step can cost you time and money.
 Specific forms must be filed in a timely fashion to be considered for benefits.
 Claims are frequently denied for something as simple as the claimant failing to file a Form 18 (the official claim form required by the North Carolina Industrial Commission, or NCIC) even though the claim was properly reported to the employer.
 Moreover, the reporting requirements don’t stop after a claim is approved.
 To receive benefits, a claimant must stay on top of all administrative reporting requirements for the life of the claim.
 Hiring an experienced North Carolina workers’ compensation attorney ensures that all the requirements for filing and maintaining a claim are satisfied.

-2. Your application may be denied.
 Although you may be certain that your injury or illness qualifies for benefits, the claim could still be denied.
 A denial is not the end of the road for your claim.
 You have a right to appeal.
 However, getting a claim approved becomes less likely with each step up the appeals ladder, making it even more important to have an experienced attorney on your side early in the process.
 Common reasons for a denial include:

 - Technicality.
 Failing to file the proper forms and/or supporting documents is a leading cause of denials.